LeonardoDaLuz/dotnet-container-watch-attach/README.md

 - ✅ Source file mapping for container/remote debugging
 - ✅ Automatic task execution (disabled when using `pipeTransport`)
 - ✅ Retry mechanism with configurable polling interval
+- ✅ It works with Cursor, which works with netcoredbg.

 ## Known Issues